AvoDerm Kitten Food Review

 Then we have herring meal.
 Herring meal is produced by a process called rendering.
 In short, the rendering process involves cooking herring until the moisture level falls below 10%.
 By removing the moisture, we're left with a concentrated protein powder made with herring (i.e. herring meal).

-Moving on, we have avocado meal.
-Avocado meal is a controversial ingredient in cat food, mainly because of potential toxicity concerns.
+Moving on, we have avocado.
+Avocados are a controversial ingredient in cat food, mainly because of potential toxicity concerns.
 We believe these concerns are largely due to misinformation.

 Avocados are nutritionally dense with a notable amount of vitamins, minerals, dietary fiber, and healthy fats.
 In addition, avocados are believed to be beneficial to the skin and coat of cats.